istmobiome/istmobiome-web/content/home/talks.md

 weight = 70  # Order that this section will appear.

 title = "Presentations"
-subtitle = "Here you will find a gallery of talks & presentations created by members of the Istmobiome Project"
+subtitle = "A gallery of talks & presentations created by members of the Istmobiome Project"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.